Pro Micro vs. Teensy 2.0 review

 Pro Micro variants

 Be careful!
 There are 3.3V Pro Micros out there, as well as Pro Minis dubbed as Micros.
+(You can use the 3.3V ones too, but they can run in 8MHz only, which requires a firmware made with this option.)

 Some offers use the “Arduino Leonardo” name in their title, which is fine.
 Check these search results too.